The South Selkirks mountain caribou: endangered icons and the world’s southernmost caribou herd

 We’re proud to be a sponsor of this new documentary film from the Mountain Caribou Initiative.
 Last Stand: The Vanishing Caribou Rainforest is a cinematic journey into the tragically threatened world of endangered mountain caribou, their home in the world’s largest remaining inland temperate rainforest, and the critical human choices that will ultimately decide the fate of this stunning ecosystem.

-In 2017, as few as 11 mountain caribou remain in the South Selkirks herd, the only herd that roams into northeast Washington and northwest Idaho.
+In 2018, as few as three mountain caribou remain in the South Selkirk Mountains herd, the only caribou that roams into northeast Washington and northwest Idaho.

 Red-listed in Canada and protected in the U.S. as an endangered species, mountain caribou are vulnerable and few in number.
 However, at the request of snowmobile groups, a downlisting of the Selkirks caribou to “Threatened” status has been proposed by the U.S. Fish and Wildlife Service.